ASFOpenSARlab/opensarlab-cluster/README.md

     - Relatedly, how long of a start time is acceptable?

 - *Update Hub IAM Role*
-    - The current IAM Role that the hub is using will need to be updated to at least give it down/upload permissions for the production bucket, currently it is limited to the test bucket
+    - The current IAM Role that the hub is using will need to be updated to at least give it down/upload permissions for whatever bucket ends up being used, currently it is limited to the test bucket
         - A new Role with more precise permissions should be made anyways though

 #### High Priority